CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 time, Firefox browser caches DNS results.
 By default, the cache’s expiration time is 60 seconds.
 That means that our DNS rebinding attack needs to wait for at least 60 seconds.
 To make our life easier, we reduce the time to 10 seconds or less.
 Typeabout:configin the URL field.
 After clicking through a warning page, we will see a list of preference names and their values.
-Search fordnsCache, find the following entry and change its value:
+Search for dns Cache, find the following entry and change its value:

-**network.dnsCacheExpiration** : change its value to 10 (default is 60)
+**network.dns Cache Expiration** : change its value to 10 (default is 60)

 After making the change, we should exit from the Firefox browser, and restart it; otherwise the change will not take effect.

 Step 2.
 Change **/etc/hosts**.
-We need to add the following entry to the/etc/hostsfile.
-We will usewww.seedIoT32.comas the name for the IoT server.
-Its IP address is192.168.60.80.
+We need to add the following entry to the/etc/hosts file.
+We will use www.seedIoT32.com as the name for the IoT server.
+Its IP address is 192.168.60.80.

 192.168.60.80 [http://www.seedIoT32.com](http://www.seedIoT32.com)

 We can now test the IoT server.
 Point the browser to the following URL on the User VM.
-If everything is set up correctly, we should be able to see a thermostat.
+If everything is set up correctly, we should be able to see a the rmostat.
 We can also change the temperature setting by dragging the sliding bar.
 Please provide a screenshot in your lab report.

 [http://www.seedIoT32.com](http://www.seedIoT32.com)

 Step 3.
 Local DNS Server.
 We need to get the User VM to use a particular local DNS server.
-This is achieved by setting the local DNS server as the firstnameserverentry in the resolver configuration file (/etc/resolv.conf).
+This is achieved by setting the local DNS server as the first name server entry in the resolver configuration file (/etc/resolv.conf).
 One challenge is that the provided VM uses the Dynamic Host Configuration Protocol (DHCP) to obtain network configuration parameters, such as IP address, local DNS server, etc.
 DHCP clients overwrite the/etc/resolv.conffile with the information provided by the DHCP server.
-One way to get our information into/etc/resolv.confwithout worrying about the DHCP is to add the following entry to the/etc/resolvconf/resolv.conf.d/headfile (10.9.0.53is the IP address of the local DNS server in our setup):
+One way to get our information into/etc/resolv.confwithout worrying about the DHCP is to add the following entry to the/etc/resolvconf/resolv.conf.d/head file (10.9.0.53is the IP address of the local DNS server in our setup):

 nameserver 10.9.0.